chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 <br>

-## 1.4.2 More Valuable Plug-ins (Optional)
+## 4.2 More Valuable Plug-ins (Optional)

 My overall advice is not to install too many plugins, otherwise the desktop Zotero gets a bit clunky.
-Feel free to try out the plugins I introduced below to see if you like them (I think they are very cool)!
+Feel free to read about or try out the plugins I introduced below to see if you like them (I think they are very cool)!
+You can see a list of plugins in the table of contents to the right of your laptop screen.

 ### 4.2.1 Zotero Reference